 Your Legal Protections

-EMTALA (Emergency Medical Treatment Act)
+EMTALA (Emergency Medical Treatment and Labor Act)

 - ER must treat you regardless of ability to pay